E2E Architecture

 3. Collaboration and Integration

-PLM in Practice: Examples from Industry
+PLM in Practice: Examples from the Industry

-Companies that establish PLM not just as an IT tool but as a strategic mindset secure long-term advantages in innovation management as well as in operational control.
+Companies that establish PLM not just as an IT tool, but as a strategic mindset, secure long-term advantages in innovation management as well as in operational control.

 Conclusion